bakerkretzmar/movements-of-movements/content/collections/pages/home.md

     content:
       -
         type: text
+        text: 'What are we to make of the U.S. elections?
+Our fourth Movements of Movements Conversation (11/20/20) explores this topic with '
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'Patrick Bond'
+      -
+        type: text
+        text: ', '
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'Rose Brewer'
+      -
+        type: text
+        text: ', and '
+      -
+        type: text
+        marks:
+          -
+            type: bold
+        text: 'Ana Silvia Monzon'
+      -
+        type: text
-        text: 'Our third Movements of Movements Conversation (10/16/20) addressed the global context and challenges posed by the ongoing US elections. '
+        text: '.
+It follows our third Movements of Movements Conversation (10/16/20) that shares its title and addressed the global context and challenges posed by the ongoing US elections. '
       -
         type: text
         marks: